HEXRD/hexrd/docs/source/dev/imageseries-overview.rst

 * ``ims.metadata`` is a dictionary of metadata

 **Stats module.**
 This module delivers pixel by pixel stats on the imageseries.
+For each function below, there is also a corresponding iterator that does the same thing, but in smaller chunks.
+The iterators are much better for median and percentiles, which involve data for all frames.
+See the API docs.
 Functions are:

 * ``max(ims, nframes=0)`` gives a single image that is the max over all frames or a subset
+* ``min(ims, nframes=0)`` gives a single image that is the min over all frames or a subset
 * ``average(ims, nframes=0)`` gives the mean pixel value over all the frames or a subset